grelade/curling/README.md

 The local client is now:
 http://localhost:3000

-3. Playing the game
+3. Gameplay

+To play a game:
-1) first name the game through the input
+a) name the game through the input
-2) second create it with CREATE button.
+b) second create it with CREATE button.

 The second player can join through JOIN.
 Spectators can likewise join through SPECTATE.